rdlowrey/auryn/README.md

 > Auryn **is NOT** a Service Locator.
 DO NOT turn it into one by passing the injector into your
 > application classes.
 Service Locator is an anti-pattern; it hides class dependencies, makes code
 > more difficult to maintain and makes a liar of your API!
 You should *only* use an injector for
-> wiring together the disparate parts of your application during your app's bootstrap phase.
+> wiring together the disparate parts of your application during your bootstrap phase.

 ## The Guide